jrm-code-project/table/README.md

 ### Implementation class changes

 `change-class` _table_ _new-table-class_\
 Modifies the implementation class for the table instance.
+You cannot change a symbol to a new class, however.